ShaneQi/swift-vim/README.md

 _Synced to commit `041bc95` on Aug 24_

-This vim plugin is a mirro of [apple/swift/utils/vim/](https://github.com/apple/swift/tree/master/utils/vim).
+This repo is a mirror of [apple/swift/utils/vim/](https://github.com/apple/swift/tree/master/utils/vim).

 ### Installation